Francesa's horse still in Derby contention after stumble

 "What makes racing victory so sweet is the game is very cruel," he said.
 "There is a lot of bad news.
 There are a lot of things that can go wrong.
 Keeping the horses healthy is always a tremendous, tremendous chore."

-Francesa’s dream has not been to win the Derby – as nice as that would be – but rather simply to have a horse enter the gate with a legitimate chance to do so.
+Francesa’s dream has not been to win the Derby — as nice as that would be — but rather simply to have a horse enter the gate with a legitimate chance to win.

 "That’s been my goal, and that’s been my quest," he said.
 "That’s what I always have strived for.
 That’s it.
 If I get that, then to me I’ve done what I really want to do.
 A win, that’s icing on the cake.